-E-Learning Standards Introduction: AICC vs SCROM vs xAPI
+E-Learning Standards Introduction: AICC vs SCORM vs xAPI

-Read this article if you want to learn more about the standard of learning on the internet.
-Here, we will try to distinguish between AICC, SCROM, xAPI, and many other elearning standards.
+Read this article if you want to learn more about eLearning software development standards.
+Here, we will try to distinguish between AICC, SCORM, xAPI, and many other elearning standards.

 Developing an educational software solution is like writing an academic book.
 Being a good writer isn’t enough for you to publish a textbook, for example.
 The same concerns developing educational software solutions.
 Hiring a software development company isn’t enough.
 You need to make your product compliant with standards.